 Scientists are concerned that natural fluctuations in climate are being overtaken by significant human-induced warming that has serious implications for the stability of the planet.

 Human activities, such as the burning of fossil fuels and deforestation, are impacting the planet’s climate faster and more severely than originally predicted, as the concentration of greenhouse gases rises in the atmosphere.

 The impacts of global warming are already being felt across Australia, and these will continue to worsen if we do not act now to limit global warming to 1.5°C by 2030.

 The impact of climate change

-No one knows for sure the full extent of the impact of climate change.
+No one knows for certain what the full impact of climate change will be.

 The planet’s temperature has already warmed by 1°C compared to pre-industrial levels in the 18th century.